Dakota Dunes, South Dakota

 Dakota Dunes is an unincorporated community and census-designated place (CDP), master-planned residential and commercial development covering about 2000 acre in Union County in the extreme southeast corner of the U.S. state of South Dakota.
 The population was 4,020 at the 2020 census.

 Demographics

+2020 census

+As of the census of 2020, there were 4,020 people.

+2010 census

+As of the census of 2010, there were 2,540 people.